intermine/im-docs/docs/get-started/tutorial/index.rst

 gff3.dataSetTitle = PlasmoDB P. falciparum genome
   a DataSet object is created as evidence for the features, it is linked to a DataSource (PlasmoDB)

 In some cases specific code is required to deal with attributes in the gff file and any special cases.
 A specific `source` can be created to contain the code to do this and any additions to the data model necessary.
 For malaria gff we need a handler to switch which fields from the file are set as `primaryIdentifier` and `symbol`/`secondaryIdentifier` in the features created.
 This is to match the identifiers from UniProt, it is quite a common issue when integrating from multiple data sources.

 From the example above, by default: `ID=gene.46311;description=hypothetical%20protein;Name=PFA0210c` would make `Gene.primaryIdentifier` be `gene.46311` and `Gene.symbol` be `PFA0210c`.
 We need `PFA0210c` to be the `primaryIdentifier`.

-The `malaria-gff` source is held `in the main InterMine repository<https://github.com/intermine/intermine/blob/3328168aa750f1175d9e7c6bb2a516455cfc9bd1/bio/sources/example-sources/malaria-gff/project.properties>`_ (included as a biotestmine project dependency).
 Look at the `malaria-gff.properties` file - there are two properties of interest:

 .. code-block:: properties